FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Leave team=

-Free for all=This is the joining policy of a team that has no application or invitation process; anyone can join it.
+Free for all=This is the joining policy of a team that has no application or invitation process; "free for all" means anyone can join it, without an application process of any sort.

 A confirmation is required to join=